General DefinitionAny part of a decedent's estate not effectively disposed of by will. Sec. 45-2-101.

-Disclosure LanguageThe gift annuity agreement must include state-specific disclosure language (in a separate paragraph, print size no smaller than that which is used in the agreement generally):
+Disclosure LanguageThe gift annuity agreement must include state-specific disclosure language (in a separate paragraph, in a font size no smaller than that being generally used in the agreement):

 "A qualified charitable gift annuity agreement is not insurance under the laws of this state and is not subject to regulation by the insurance division or protected by a guaranty association affiliated with the division."

 Reserve RequirementsNew Mexico requires the issuing charities to hold unencumbered gift annuity fund assets of not less than $300,000 if the charity does not have an unrestricted fund balance of assets in excess of liabilities not less than $300,000.